 Millie Christie of King Township is a member of the executive team and Vice-President, People, for a Canadian retirement home and long-term care home company who has been recognized for quality by Excellence Canada.
 Her role is to oversee all aspects of human resources including talent management & leadership development as well as all areas of labour relations for the company.
 Prior to this she held a senior management role in operations, overseeing operations for a portfolio of both retirement and long-term care homes within the province.
 She has over 25 years of experience in the sector and has prior experience in various other healthcare settings.

 Millie has been very involved in the sector and was elected as President, Board of Directors for the Ontario Retirement Communities Association for many years including the years during the development of the Retirement Homes Act and Regulations.
 She also served on the Technical Advisory Committee on Improving Fire Safety for Vulnerable Ontarians established by the Ministry of Community Safety and Correctional Services.
 She has served as Chair and member on many other industry committees over her career including; standards, education, e-health, and financial liaison.
 Millie holds a Bachelor of Science (B.Sc.) from the University of Western Ontario and a Master of Business Administration (M.B.A.) from McMaster University in Hamilton, Ontario.

-Christopher Jodhan of Richmond Hill is Vice-President, General Counsel and Corporate Secretary for the Electrical Safety Authority.
-Chris has worked in the legal field for over fourteen years.
+Chris Jodhan of Richmond Hill is a lawyer and owner of several businesses operating within Canada and South America.
+He has worked in the legal field for almost 20 years in different roles offering expert legal and business advice to a variety of companies.
 During his career he has had the opportunity to work with some unique entrepreneurs and business executives offering valuable products and services to Canadians made and delivered by Canadians.
 He is considered an expert in regulatory and administrative law working within government at the Office of the Attorney General and as an associate with the premier Bay Street law firm Blake Cassels & Graydon as a litigator appearing before administrative tribunals and courts.